 Thank you for visiting our website.
 We sincerely hope you find it helpful and informative.

-We are Terry and Robin Loreth, devoted owners and lovers of the Doberman breed with a particular fondness for European Dobermanns.
+We are Terry and Robin Loreth, devoted owners and lovers of the Doberman breed with a particular fondness for European Dobermanns and Science.
 We live in north Texas, about an hour north of the DFW metroplex.
 We are professionals in our fields; Terry is a commercial construction executive and former U.S. Army 5th Special Forces Green Beret, and Robin is an attorney/Mediator and CASA (Court Appointed Special Advocate) for abused and neglected children who has trained dogs since she was a teenager.
 Robin taught group obedience lessons at the YMCA in Seattle, Washington and trained her Golden Retriever "Tug" as part of an Avalanche Search & Rescue team in Alaska.
-She has trained over 40 dogs, having grown up with German Shepherds who she taught everything from walking perfectly on a leash to turning light switches on and off, to her current Dobermans who she is working to develop in the sport of Schutzhund.
-Robin is a current member of the Association of Professional Dog Trainers.
+She has trained over 40 dogs, starting with the German Shepherds with whom she grew up.
+After her first Doberman in the 90's, she's become a Doberman devotee currently training her dogs in the competitive sport of IGP (formerly known as IPO or Schutzhund).
+Robin is a current member of the Deutscher Verband der Gebrauchshundsportvereine (DVG), the United Doberman Club (UDC), and the Association of Professional Dog Trainers.

 We had a lot to learn about the breed when we bought our first in the 90's.
-Our first dog "Lena" was a wonderful Doberman Pinscher that we bought from a local backyard breeder.
+Our first dog "Lena" was a wonderful Doberman Pinscher that we bought from a local family who bred their female for a single litter of puppies.
 She was the last puppy left of the litter.
 We met her mother who was a beautiful, charming dog and happily went home with our new puppy.
-We didn't ask much about health testing; her parents had good hips and we didn't dig too far beyond that.
-Twenty years ago, we knew next to nothing about the breed's health problems.
+We didn't ask much about health testing; her parents had verifiably good hips and we didn't dig too far beyond that.
+Twenty years ago, we knew next to nothing about the Doberman breed's health problems.
 We had known several wonderful Dobermans as children -- and all of these dogs grew to a ripe old age and their muzzles were covered with grey hair.
-We had not yet learned how rare that can be today.
+We had not yet learned how rare that is today.

-After this first Doberman, we were hooked -- despite the heartbreak of prematurely losing our girl and despite all we learned about the breed's health problems.
-Our list of questions and "must have" health tests grew longer with each passing year.
-Most breeders with lovely dogs couldn't satisfy our health "wish list" so we passed over countless litters until we found a puppy from a breeder that satisfied the health checklist we had developed at that time (a fraction of the list we have today).
+After Lena, we were hooked -- despite the heartbreak of prematurely losing our girl and despite all we learned about the breed's health problems.
+Our list of questions and "must have" health tests grew longer with each passing year as we became increasingly informed.
+As our list grew longer, most breeders couldn't satisfy our health "wish list" so we passed over countless litters until, months later, we found a puppy from a breeder that satisfied the health checklist we had developed at that time (a fraction of today's list).
 This girl (Katie) was, like the first, a wonderful family dog.
-Sadly, we lost her before grey hair could show on her muzzle to yet another common Doberman affliction -- cancer.
+Sadly, like our first girl Lena, we lost Katie before grey hair could show on her muzzle to yet another common Doberman affliction -- cancer.

-After Katie, the "heart dog" of our lives, Sammy, came into our lives.
+After our second Doberman, Katie, the "heart dog" of our lives -- Sammy -- came into our lives.
 He was that perfect dog who was incredibly stable and confident, but loving and with the judgement to discern between friends and foes in a heartbeat.
 He could read our minds and was the easiest dog to train making us look like training geniuses.
 Sadly, we lost Sam to DCM at eight years old.
+We were crushed.

-Like many of you, we have found the search for a puppy has taken a very long time because of our tough, seemingly ever-growing list of health testing requirements, genetic considerations such as a respectably low COI, and because we are adamant about having a full understanding of the puppy's ancestors' working accomplishments, temperments, and health/longevity.
-We also work hard to avoid an ever-growing list of popular sires who have left behind a legacy of premature deaths due to genetic disease.
+Like many of you, we have found the search for a puppy takes a very long time when one has tough, seemingly ever-growing list of health testing requirements, genetic requirements such as a reasonably low COI, and a need to understand a puppy's ancestors' working accomplishments, temperaments, and health/longevity.
+We also work hard to avoid a puppy from an ever-growing list of popular sires who have left behind a legacy of premature deaths due to genetic disease.
 Why do we have such a tough list?
-Because we've learned so much more about the breed and the health & genetic challenges it increasingly faces than we ever realized there was to learn.
+Because we've learned more about the breed and the health & genetic challenges it increasingly faces than we ever realized there was to learn.
 If you elect to start this journey yourself (and I encourage you to do so), be forewarned.
 The journey into the depths of the Dobermann breed can be disheartening.
 Ignorance truly is, as they say, bliss.

-The breed has some frightening problems tied to its development and refinement -- much of which I had but a partial understanding of until the past few years.
+The breed faces frightening problems tied to its development and refinement -- much of which I had but a partial understanding of until the past few years.
 Frankly, I had a lot more to learn.
 I just didn't know it.
-Sometimes we must be pushed into a deeper level of understanding and my push came from a crusty old lifelong Dobermann breeder in Europe (and I'd say brilliant lay researcher) who chewed me out several years ago for being short sighted.
-Some time later, after seemingly endless hours spent studying canine genetics and pedigrees, I readily admitted to her that she was right, and I thanked her for the push.
+Sometimes we must be pushed into a deeper level of understanding and my push came from a crusty old lifelong Dobermann breeder in Europe (and I'd say a good lay researcher) who chewed me out several years ago for being short sighted.
+Some time later, after seemingly endless hours spent studying canine genetics and pedigrees, I reached out to her to explain to her how right she was about several things, and I thanked her for the push.
 I owe her a debt of gratitude for that lecture.
-It forced me to rethink things, dig deeper and invest endless hours into studying canine genetics at a whole new level.
-And I'm happy that I did.
-I owed it to this wonderful breed.
+It forced me to rethink things, dig deeper and invest endless hours into studying canine genetics at a whole new level -- and to do it with an open mind.
+After a couple university-level genetics courses, I now understand much more, understand what the crusty old breeder got right and what she got wrong.
+And I learned that understanding the correlation between Doberman genomics and health and longevity (or the lack thereof) is incredibly complex and how much more we all have to learn.

 Because we will have Dobermanns in our lives for as long as we are able to care for them and contribute to efforts to improve the health of the breed, our story continues without a certain end.
 In return for the love, friendship and education these wonderful dogs provide to us, we pledge to do our best to share information about the health of the breed (and the challenges it faces) and do all we can to help improve the breed.
 It is our hope that this website will help you do the same.
-If you are interested in learning more about the non-profit Doberman Diversity Project we started, in cooperation with Cornell University canine geneticists and cutting edge genetic testing technologies, you an learn more at www.DobermanDiversityProject.org
+If you are interested in learning more about the non-profit Doberman Diversity Project we helped to co-found, in cooperation with Cornell University canine geneticists and veterinarians, and cutting edge genetic testing technologies, visit www.DobermanDiversityProject.org

 Wishing you many years with long-lived, healthy, wonderful Doberman "kids",